kealanheena/boris-bikes/README.md

 You'll be able to:

 - Create new bike
+- Create new dockingstation
+- Create new van
+- Create new garage
 - Use a bike
+- Dock a bike
+- Check if a bike works
 - Report a broken bike
+- Collect bikes from docking station
+- Deliver bikes to garage
+- You'll be given an error:
+  - If you try to take a bike when the dockingstation is empty
-- Check if a bike works
+  - If you try to take a bike that isn't working from dockingstation
-- Dock a bike
+  - If you try to dock a bike land when the dockingstation is full

 ## Getting Started